reduction-dev/reduction-site/blog/2025-02-27-this-meeting-could-have-been-a-synaptic-transmission/index.md

 engineering workflows have become undeniably good.
 AI coding agents only accelerate the pull of processes into these workflows.

-## The Data Silo
+## Data Engineering

-While engineering teams can own their infrastructure, UI, and backend code, data engineering remains stubbornly siloed.
+While engineering teams can own their infrastructure, UI, and backend code, data engineering remains difficult to integrate.
 If AI coding agents live up to their promises, we're likely to see smaller teams own larger software projects and all the resulting data challenges associated with that: